Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander.md

 ### ExpanderDataWriteAdapter

-This example project doesn't use the Pi4J serial communication, as it doesn't support this baud rate (at this moment), but the `com.fazecast:jSerialComm:2.10.2` library.
+This example project doesn't use the Pi4J serial communication (because it doesn't support this baud rate - at this moment), but instead the `com.fazecast:jSerialComm:2.10.2` library.
 An inner class is used to setup the serial communication and provide a write method.

 ```java
 static class ExpanderDataWriteAdapter {